hc-psy/hc-psy.github.io/cv.md

 * Performed A/B testing to cross-verify the learning application’s validity with GLMM, substantiating that our algorithms make learners acquire faster with 88%+ ES than the control group.
 * Built, optimized, Chineselized NLP transformer-based keyword extraction for automated multichoice test generation.
-* Developed a question-answering system with 78%+ accuracy.
+* Developed a question-answering system with 70%+ Top 5 F1.
 * Communicated and collaborated with US-side developers and data scientists.

 ![R] ![Pytorch] ![aws] ![Mysql] ![Git] ![Pandas] ![Sklearn]